timmcginley/41936/Schedule/index.md

 * **ARCH & MEP**: Network Analysis of the exsisting building
 * **STR & GEO**: Forensice Analysis of the existing building
 * **MAT** : Investigative Analysis on the existing materials and state of the building
-* **PM** : Process Management of other disciplines and familiraizing with the Course content ( both GitHub and Learn)
+* **PM** : Process Management of other disciplines and familiraizing with the course content ( both GitHub and Learn)

 ###  By the end of the session
 * Document the analsysis of original model from your disciplinary perspectives - upload on MS Teams